solahde/CCU-Database/README.md

 Link to the database: https://database.co2value.eu/

 Database has great functionalities to sort and find data about completed, ongoing and upcoming CCU projects.
-Still, for a person interested in getting a big picture overview and running different analyses it would be great to have a database also as a CSV file.
+Still, for a person interested in getting a big picture overview and running different analyses on CCU projects it would be great to have a database also as a CSV file.

 For this purpose the CO2 Value Europes database was scraped and downloaded as a CSV file.